gregorwolf/SAP-NPM-API-collection/apis/approuter/README.md

 The variable value must be defined in the JSON format and provide the following properties:
 * **instanceName (mandatory)** - the name of the service instance of the storage service.
 * **storageType (mandatory)** - the type of the storage, for example - "redis".
 Note that if no custom storage driver is used, only “redis” is allowed.
-* **sessionSecret (mandatory)** - Since application router stores encrypted sessions in persistence store, a shared secret shall be provided.
+* **sessionSecret (mandatory)** - a secret to be used to generate a session cookie.
 Please generate a unique string with at least 64 characters.

 For example:
 ```json